prajwaltr93/hershey_dataset/README.md

 # hershey dataset

-Tool to extract svg's from hershey's font definition, dataset of already extracted fonts in svg format is available in font_svgs directory.
+Tool to extract svg's from hershey's font definition, dataset of already extracted fonts in svg format is available in compressed to font_svgs zip file.

 ## Files